cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 $ npm install @keplr-wallet/types --save-dev
 ```

-And inform Typescript that `Window` may have a `.keplr` field with the help of [this helper](https://github.com/chainapsis/keplr-wallet/tree/master/docs/api#keplr-specific-features), by adding it to `FaucetSender.tsx`:
+And inform Typescript that `window` may have a `.keplr` field with the help of [this helper](https://github.com/chainapsis/keplr-wallet/tree/master/docs/api#keplr-specific-features), by adding it to `FaucetSender.tsx`:

 ```typescript
 import { Window as KeplrWindow } from "@keplr-wallet/types";